gbv/beaconspec/beacon.md

 	         <http://web.resource.org/rss/1.0/modules/syndication/> .

-The blank node `:dump` is used to denote the URI of the link dump and the blank node `:database` is used to denote the URI of the target database.
+The blank node `:dump` is used to denote the URI of the link dump and the blank node `:target` is used to denote the URI of the target database.
 The following triples are always assumed in mappings of link dumps to RDF:

      :dump a void:Linkset .
-	 :database a void:Database .
+	 :source a void:Database .
+     :target a void:Linkset .

 ## String normalization